google/highway/g3doc/quick_reference.md

 reductions are slower than normal SIMD operations and are typically used outside critical loops.

+**Note**: If any lane is NaN, min/max reduction corner cases are target-specific.
+SVE and RVV use dedicated IEEE minimumNumber/maximumNumber reductions, so a qNaN lane is ignored unless all lanes are NaN.
+AArch64 Neon instead propagates, so the result is NaN for `f32`, `f64`, and also for `f16` except in two-lane vectors, which ignore NaN. x86, PPC/Z, WASM, LoongArch and Armv7 Neon reduce using `Min`/`Max`, so they inherit that op's target-specific NaN behavior. `HWY_EMU128` compares using `<`, so a NaN is only returned if it is in the last lane.

 The following broadcast the result to all lanes.
 To obtain a scalar, you can call `GetLane` on the result, or instead use `Reduce*` below.